reasonml-editor/atom-ide-reason/README.md

 * [BuckleScript](https://reasonml.github.io/docs/en/installation) to use `bsb` as diagnostic tool & to generate interface files.

 _If you have a global BuckleScript installation, everything should work out of the box.
 Otherwise, configure path to your `bsb` & `bsc` binaries via package settings or project config._

-_If you're doing native development, you can also install [ocaml-language-server](https://github.com/freebroccolo/ocaml-language-server#installation-1)._

 ## Custom configuration per project
 You can add configuration per project by adding `.atom/ide-reason.json`, which can be generated via command `ide-reason:generate-config`.
 Custom configuration will be merged with global one.